-Fred Gannon Rocky Bayou State Park
+Short Name: Fred Gannon Rocky Bayou SP

-Open: Open all year
+Open all Year: Yes

-Number of Sites with Electric and Water: 42
+Electric Water: 42

 Free: NoAbout: U.S. Air Force Colonel Fred Gannon was instrumental in transforming this site from a bombing practice range during World War II to a picturesque state park.
 The property now preserves beautiful old-growth longleaf pine trees, several over 300 years old, that once dominated this area of Florida.
 Rocky Bayou, the main feature of the park, is the trailing arm of Choctawhatchee Bay and is popular for boating and fishing.
 A double-lane boat ramp makes this one of the best boat launching locations on the bay, where both freshwater and saltwater fish are found.
 Other opportunities for fun include hiking, bicycling, picnicking and wildlife viewing.
 Puddin Head Lake, at the center of the park, is a great spot for freshwater fishing and canoeing.
 A well shaded campground is available for full-facility camping.
 Fred Gannon Rocky Bayou is an excellent facility for campers, conveniently located near two of the parks three beautiful nature trails, as well as a picnic pavilion overlooking the bayou.
 Whether tent campers or RV enthusiasts, 42 spacious, clean, shady sites will suit your needs.
 The sites each boast water and electric, a picnic table, and a fire ring and some have water views.
 A modern heated and air-conditioned bathhouse provides for your comfort needs.
 Four of these sites are ADA accessible and conveniently located next to the heated and air-conditioned shower facility.
 An emergency telephone, laundry and vending machines are also located within the campground.
 Pets are welcome.
 Maximum RV length = 40 ft.
 Reservations: Reservations may be made up to 11 months in advance through ReserveAmerica.